Best Iron for Pregnancy

 Clinical dose: 15–45 mg

-Iron is a important nutrient for pregnancy support.
+Iron plays a important role in pregnancy.
 Essential for oxygen transport via hemoglobin and energy production in mitochondria.
 Iron bisglycinate (Ferrochel) offers 2–4x higher bioavailability than ferrous sulfate with significantly less GI distress—it's the preferred supplemental form.
-Vitamin C taken alongside iron substantially boosts absorption.

 What dose to look for

 Clinical studies typically use 15–45 mg of iron.
 15-25 mg for prevention/maintenance, 25-45 mg for deficiency treatment.
 RDA is 8 mg (men) / 18 mg (premenopausal women).
 Bisglycinate forms effective at lower doses due to 2-4× bioavailability.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

 What form to look for

-Avoid ferrous sulfatecommon gi side effects.
-Avoid ferrous fumaratesignificant gi side effects.
-Avoid ferrous gluconatelow elemental iron (12%).
-For best results, choose iron bisglycinate (ferrochel).
+Avoid ferrous sulfate — common gi side effects.
+Avoid ferrous fumarate — significant gi side effects.
+Avoid ferrous gluconate — low elemental iron (12%).
+Look for iron bisglycinate (ferrochel) for better absorption.

 What the research says

-The clinical evidence for iron in pregnancy is strong.
+Iron has strong clinical evidence for pregnancy benefits.
 Essential for oxygen transport via hemoglobin; bisglycinate form has 2-4x better absorption than ferrous sulfate Learn more